techidaily/site-os-tips/source/_posts/why-simple-and-understated-phone-designs-are-actually-the-most-effective.md

  The Galaxy S23 Ultra may have looked near identical to its predecessor, but according to [Android Police](https://www.androidpolice.com/samsung-flagship-phones-apple-iphone-sales/), the former outsold the latter by over 6 million units.
 Samsung was not punished for keeping so much the same.
 If anything, it was rewarded.

+##  Redesigning Hardware Is Less Sustainable

+ One aspect of our modern economy is that things that were perfectly fine get changed for no reason other than to convince consumers to buy something they already have all over again.
+This is inherently wasteful.
+Compared to most industries, the tech industry's replacement cycle is even faster.
+We might own a hammer for ten or twenty years without giving it much thought.
+A laptop?
+Maybe five.
+A phone?
+Every other year or so.
+Manufacturers and carriers alike want us to [upgrade our phones often](https://facebook-video-footage.techidaily.com/updated-in-2024-diving-into-the-world-of-haul-video-content/).

+ Whenever a phone changes, that means old cases no longer fit.
+We often have to throw out old charging cables and replace our earbuds.
+The impact throughout the supply chain is greater.
+All kinds of modules have to be resized and retooled.
+The more things that can be kept the same each year, the more we and manufacturers can reuse the stuff we already have.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/2135411/19272" target="_top" id="2135411">
   <img src="//a.impactradius-go.com/display-ad/19272-2135411" border="0" alt="https://techidaily.com" width="180" height="90"/>